A Guide to Cannabis Rehab & Treatment

 Treat the Addiction, not the Cannabis!

-Substance addiction can be difficult to understand.
+Cannabis addiction can be difficult to understand.
 People often blame the substance itself as being responsible for addictive symptoms and will encourage the individuals using cannabis to simply stop and all their problems will go away.

 Unfortunately, as with any drug addiction, it is not the drug itself that is responsible for the addiction.
 Individuals who stop using cannabis may simply move onto another addiction, referred to as cross-addictions, and the vicious cycle continue.
 Without the necessary therapy an individual can relapse.